angelo848/java-spring-mysql-mcp-server/README.md

 - HikariCP connection pool size: 10
 - Hibernate ddl-auto: update (automatically updates database schema)

 You can modify these settings in `src/main/resources/application.properties`

+### Debug
+You can use the mcp inspector for testing and debugging